tobiscode/disstans/docsrc/tutorials/tutorial_3.rst

 evaluating will be done in parallel to achieve a significant speed-up.

 .. note::
-    By default, GeoNAT does not use parallelization because of the intricacies between Python, NumPy/SciPy, and the low-level math libraries like BLAS/LAPACK (which can differ from machine to machine).
-For more information, including how to properly set up parallelization, see :func:`~geonat.tools.parallelize`.
+    By default, disstans does not use parallelization because of the intricacies between Python, NumPy/SciPy, and the low-level math libraries like BLAS/LAPACK (which can differ from machine to machine).
+For more information, including how to properly set up parallelization, see :func:`~disstans.tools.parallelize`.

 Preparations
 ------------